prioritythinking/inf-mgmt-intern-project/README.md

-# Web Development Internship Project
+# Information Management Internship Project

 ## To the best of your abilities, please complete the following tasks: